JuanVDW/PCNSE/High-Availability.md

     * HA Settings
     * Logs
     * ACC information
-* For a consolidated application and log view, Panorama must be used.
+* For a consolidated application and log view, Panorama must be used
 * PA-200 only supports HA-Lite
     * Lite is only available due to the low number of ports available on this model
 * A/P Deployment
     * Only one firewall is active
     * One firewall synchronized and ready to process traffic
     * No increase in session capacity or network throughput
-    * Supports VWire, Layer 2, and Layer 3 deployments
+    * Supports V-Wire, Layer 2, and Layer 3 deployments
     * A/P HA has simplistic design to help with implementation
 * A/A Deployment
     * Both firewalls are active and processing traffic
     * Both individually maintain routing and session tables, sync'd to the other
-    * Is for use in Asyncronous routing deployments
+    * Is for use in asyncronous routing deployments
-    * No increase in throughput/session tables
     * Supported in V-Wire and L3 deployments
 * HA Prerequisites
     * Both firewalls must be running the same hardware or VM model